 - PROFESSIONAL, GREAT ALL-ROUNDER, MEDIUM EXPENSIVE: Dell i5577-7700BLK-PUS. i7 (up to 3.8 GHz), 12GB, 128GB SSD+ 1TB HDD) $929.00

 - Lenovo Y50 (i7, 2.4GHz processor, up to 16GB RAM and 256GB built-in memory)

 - *NOTE, we wouldn’t suggest many modifications especially enormous SSD drives unless you are really flush with cash.
-You will likely just use your computers in built hard drive for storing documents, music, and films and will not use it for storing your multimedia assets such as picture, audio and video files.
+You will likely just use your computers inbuilt hard drive for storing documents, music, and films and will not use it for storing your multimedia assets such as pictures, audio and video files.
 These assets will all be stored and worked on via external hard drives.

 3. MEMORY CARD OPTIONS

 Be careful when buying memory cards, some of the cheaper cards may not be fast enough to cope with the speed at which the camera needs to write video data.
 In just about every workshop I run someone asks me why their camera only records 30 seconds of video then stops, and 99% of the time is is because the card they have in the camera is not fast enough.
 For safety opt for read and write speeds of 95 MB/sec + 90 MB/sec.
 New cameras which have capabilities like 4K video or very fast frame rates — will need the fasted possible cards to keep up.
 It’s also important to note that in some countries, where fakes abound, you need to be careful where you buy the card or you may end up with a card that is slower and has less capacity than is stated on the label.
 You don’t want your card to fail on you just as you complete a day of shooting so don’t go cheap on this one.

 - SanDisk 32 / 64GB SDHC Memory Card Extreme Pro